-A wise teacher forwarded me these excellent words of advice for keeping young school age children safe on the streets of New York.
+A wise teacher forwarded me these excellent words of advice for keeping young school-age children safe on the streets of New York.
 I would have a serious but fun conversation with your child about these points.
-Maybe pose these questions and see how many answers they know, enact the scenes with Lego characters, or have them draw pictures to represent the ideas.
+Pose these questions and see how many answers they know, enact the scenes with Lego characters, or have them draw pictures to represent the ideas.

-Look both ways and hold hands when crossing AT THE CROSSWALK.
-If the crosswalk has a count down signal and it is less than 10, do not cross.
+- Look both ways and hold hands when crossing AT THE CROSSWALK.
+Refrain from crossing if the crosswalk has a countdown signal and is less than 10, do not cross.

-Always wear seatbelts when the vehicle is moving.
-This includes adults and children.
+- Always wear seat belts when the vehicle is moving–including adults and children.

-Never text while driving or walking in the street.
-If kids spot adults texting while driving or walking, they should say “STOP – I do not feel safe.”
+- Never text while driving or walking in the street.
+If kids spot adults texting while driving or walking, they should say, “STOP – I do not feel safe.”
 In addition, adults can establish a rule where a parent will contribute a penny to a “texting jar” if texting inappropriately.
-This drives home the concept of consequences for adults as well as kids when disregarding a rule.
+This drives home the consequences for adults and kids when disregarding a rule.

-Provide your child with a piece of paper with your name and phone number to keep in his/her pocket.
+- Give your child a piece of paper with your name and phone number to keep in their pocket.
 If separated, teach your child to ask someone with kids or to ask someone who works at the place you are visiting.

-Teach your child how to make a 911 call in case of emergency ONLY.
-As stated above, make sure he/she knows your address.
+- Teach your child how to make a 911 call in an emergency ONLY.
+As stated above, make sure they know your address.